RomeroLab/schemarecomb/doc/source/quickstart.rst

     import ggrecomb

-2. Make a ParentAlignment
+2. Make a ParentSequences
 -------------------------

 Load your parent FASTA file and find additional parents if needed.
 For this example, we'll use beta-glucosidase (bgl3, PDB ID 1GNX)::

     parent_fn = 'bgl3.fasta'
-    p_aln = ggrecomb.ParentAlignment.from_fasta(parent_fn)
+    p_aln = ggrecomb.ParentSequences.from_fasta(parent_fn)
     p_aln.obtain_seqs(num_final_seqs=4, desired_indentity=0.7)

-After running, p_aln is a ParentAlignment with four parents that have about 70% pairwise idenity.
+After running, p_aln is a ParentSequences with four parents that have about 70% pairwise idenity.

-See ggrecomb.ParentAlignment (TODO: make this link after refactoring PA docstring) for more options.
+See :class:`ggrecomb.ParentSequences` for more options.

 3. Run the SCHEMA-RASPP algorithm